@ Pixxelpoint.org 2019 festival

-Facilitated by expert mentors in the relevant fields, students will work individually and in small groups to create a joint mapping of A-S-T relevant locations, institutions, names practices and methodologies, as well as define the right form(at) of such mapping .
-The map (based on a custom-developed open-source software, Jaka Železnikar’s “Open maps”) will be presented on the last day of the workshop within the Pixxelpoint 2019 festival and will be cleaned up subsequently to enter the MAST module resources legacy and stay in the public domain as an open, expandable resource.
+Facilitated by expert mentors in the relevant fields, students have worked individually and in small groups to create a joint mapping of A-S-T relevant locations, institutions, names practices and methodologies, as well as define the right form(at) of such mapping.
+The map (based on a custom-developed open-source software, Jaka Železnikar’s “Open maps”) has been presented on the last day of the workshop within the Pixxelpoint 2019 festival and has been cleaned up subsequently to enter the MAST module resources legacy and stay in the public domain as an open, expandable resource.

-Next to their expert mentors, the groups may be consulted by the producers, artists, and interdisciplinary creatives present at the festival, several of them appearing in the MAST symposium that takes place two days beforehand.
+Next to their expert mentors, the groups were consulted by the producers, artists, and interdisciplinary creatives present at the festival, several of them appearing in the MAST symposium that took place two days beforehand.
 The maps are to show how connecting people, institutions, locations, consortia, networks, alliances, concepts, methodologies, ideologies, etc. may contribute to a meaningful and sustainable innovation within the A-S-T practice, and guide the MAST graduates along with their careers.

 Participant capacity: 8-10 students of the MAST consortium

 * Robert Manchin (MAST) – CCI foundations and networks

 On Tuesday 19.11. within the MAST symposium, Jurij Krpan (MAST/Kersnikova)